Kate Shaw (Australian academic)

-Kate Shaw (born 1961, in Melbourne, Australia) is an Australian academic, planning activist and commentator, currently serving as a research fellow at the University of Melbourne.
+Kate Shaw (born 1961, in Melbourne, Australia) is an Australian academic, planning activist and commentator.
+As of 2026, she was a honorary research fellow in Urban Geography and Planning at the University of Melbourne.

 Background

-Kate Shaw worked in alternative theatre and arts publicity in Melbourne in the 1980s, before undertaking a post-Graduate Diploma in urban policy and planning (1993) and a Masters in urban planning (1999), both at RMIT.
+Shaw's background is in alternative cultures.
+She worked in alternative theatre and arts publicity in Melbourne in the 1980s, before pursuing a postgraduate diploma in urban policy and planning (1993) and a master's in social science (2000), both at RMIT.
 She then moved to the University of Melbourne and taught planning law, statutory planning, urban design, and ran classes on political economy, gentrification and the cultures of cities.

-Professor Shaw's PhD in planning (University of Melbourne, 2005) was "Room to move: the politics of protecting the place of alternative culture" and used a number of case studies from European and Australian cities to investigate the range of policies that have been used to support alternative culture in neighbourhoods subject to gentrification.
+Shaw's PhD in planning (University of Melbourne, 2005) was "Room to move: the politics of protecting the place of alternative culture" and used a number of case studies from European and Australian cities to investigate the range of policies that have been used to support alternative culture in neighbourhoods subject to gentrification.

 From 2005 to 2008 she was research associate on a large project with Prof. Ruth Fincher titled "Transnational and Temporary: students, community and place-making in central Melbourne", looking at the growing student population and how they are housed in Melbourne.
-Her own ARC funded project on "Planning the ‘creative city’: reconciling global strategies with local subcultures" took place from 2009 to 2012.
+Her own ARC funded project on "Planning the 'creative city': reconciling global strategies with local subcultures" took place from 2009 to 2012.

 Scholarly contributions

-Her current research focuses on urban renewal in the 21st century.
+Shaw's current research focuses on urban renewal in the 21st century.
 Accepting that the economic case for growth combines with the environmental case for limiting urban sprawl to produce an irresistible logic for increasing the densities of Australian cities, it explores ways of improving on the renewal projects of the last 50 years.
 Current work examines the legislative, regulatory, financial, political and cultural barriers to socially equitable urban development, and researches practices across the world that do it well.
+Shaw has focused on public housing renewal programs for more than a decade.

-Her most recent book is Whose Urban Renaissance?
-An international comparison of urban regeneration policies, co-edited with Libby Porter of Monash University.
+In 2009, Shaw was the co-author of Whose Urban Renaissance?
+An international comparison of urban regeneration policies.

+She has written extensively on the subject of gentrification.

+As of July 2026, she was completing a book titled The Squander and Salvage of Global Urban Waterfronts.